SuperOffice/SDK-Doc/Customer.Service.Support/ui/screen-events.md

 ### When to use a hook script

-Hook scripts are useful when you want to tweak a standard SuperOffice Service screen, but building a custom screen is overkill for your minor modifications.
+Hook scripts are useful when you want to tweak a standard SuperOffice Service screen, but [building a custom screen](./create-custom-screen.md) is overkill for your minor modifications.

 > [!NOTE]
 > Hook scripts are run **every single time a particular screen loads!** Carefully consider the overhead you are introducing.

 ### When NOT to use a hook script

-* you need to add or remove elements (controls) on the screen
+* You need to [add or remove elements](./add-screen-element.md) (controls) on the screen
-* you need to change the layout of elements
+* You need to [change the layout](./layout-elements.md) of elements
-* you're tailoring SuperOffice CRM
+* You're tailoring SuperOffice CRM

 ## Screen names and HTML elements

-All screens in the system have a unique name (ID), for example, *lang_ticket_editCompany*.
+All screens in the system have a **unique name (ID)**, for example, *lang_ticket_editCompany*.
 It can easily be identified by looking at the source of the page.

 You can interact with standard SuperOffice Service screens using [HtmlElement](./htmlelement.md) methods.
 To access an element, call `getHtmlElement()`.

 > [!CAUTION]
 > The names of screens as well as HTML elements **might change over time**.
 Stay up to date with UI changes to prevent your scripts from breaking.
 If you call `getHtmlElement()` with an unknown name, it returns a dummy element not used on that screen.

-### Finding the screen name
+### Find the screen name

 1. Open the page you want to hook into.
-2. Select **View source** in your browser, and look for a line starting with *eventName*.
+2. Select **View source** in your browser.
+3. In the source, look for a line starting with *eventName*.
-    * For example, `eventName: "HtmlPage.lang_ticket_editCompany"`

 This line tells you the unique name of this screen.

+**For example:** `eventName: "HtmlPage.lang_ticket_editCompany"`

 ### List available elements

-To find out which element to get, combine `getNumHtmlElements()` and `getHtmlElementName()`.
+To find out which element to get, combine `getNumHtmlElements()` and `getHtmlElementName()`:

 1. Create (and save) a script with include-ID `HtmlPage.SCREEN.afterSetFromCgi`.
     * For example, *HtmlPage.lang_ticket_editCompany.afterSetFromCgi*.

 2. Load the screen you specified.
-You should now get a list of all the controls used on the screen (including any hidden controls).
+You should now get a list of all the elements used on the screen (including any hidden elements).

 ```crmscript
 for (Integer i = 0; i < getNumHtmlElements(); i++) {